Nearly $d$-Linear Convergence Bounds for Diffusion Models via Stochastic Localization: Main Results

 \section{Main Results}

-We now give the assumptions under which our main results hold.
-The core assumption we require is the following $L^2$ bound on the score estimation error. \begin{assumption} The score approximation function $s_\theta(\x, t)$ satisfies
+The core assumption required for our main result is the following control of the score approximation. \begin{assumption} The score approximation function $s_\theta(\x, t)$ satisfies

-\end{assumption} We can view the LHS of \eqref{eq:scoreapproximation} as a time-discretized version of the loss function $\L(s_\theta)$ from \eqref{eq:lossfunction}.
-Thus, Assumption \ref{ass:scoreapproximation} roughly assumes that we manage to learn a score approximation with $L^2$ error at most $\varepsilon_\textup{score}$, with an adjustment for the discretization of the reverse process.
-In addition, we make the following assumption on the data distribution. \begin{assumption} The data distribution $p_\data$ has finite second moments, and is normalized so that $\cov(p_\data) = I_d$. \end{assumption} The first part of Assumption \ref{ass:secondmoment} is required for the convergence of the forward process.
-We include the second part only for convenience when stating our results, and our analysis is not dependent on it.
+\end{assumption} We can view \eqref{eq:scoreapproximation} as a time-discretized version of $\cal{L}(s_\theta)$, so Assumption \ref{ass:scoreapproximation} suggests we learn a score approximation with $L^2$ error at most $\varepsilon_\textup{score}$, adjusting for the discretization of the reverse process.
+Though this assumption is standard in the literature \citep{chen2023improved,chen2023score}, there may be statistical barriers to efficient estimation of the score in high dimensions \citep{biroli2023generative, ghio2023sampling} and Assumption \ref{ass:scoreapproximation} may not capture the full practical difficulty of learning the score.

+\begin{assumption} The data distribution $p_\data$ has finite second moments, and $\cov(p_\data) = I_d$. \end{assumption} The first part of Assumption \ref{ass:secondmoment} is required for the convergence of the forward SDE.
+We include the second part for convenience when stating our results.
+Our analysis is not dependent on it, and we outline how to adapt our proofs for a general covariance matrix in Appendix \ref{app:generalcovariance}.

 \begin{theorem} Suppose that Assumptions \ref{ass:scoreapproximation} and \ref{ass:secondmoment} hold, that $T \geq 1$, and that there is some $\kappa > 0$ such that for each $k = 0, \dots, N-1$ we have $\gamma_k \leq \kappa \min\{1, T-t_{k+1}\}$.
 Then,